Kawoo1/PythonProjects/README.md

 # PythonProjects
-A compilation of projects written in and with Python.
+This repository is a compilation of projects written in and with Python.
+This repository includes:
+1)